safi-amdz/Projects/docs/phases/1-onprem-bootstrap.md

 ---

-## D) Plan VLANs and mark ports before you configure
+## Section D – Plan VLANs and mark ports before you configure
 Decide the roles now so you do not guess later.
 1. SFP+1 to Protectli will become a trunk.
 Carries VLANs 10, 20, 30, 40, 50, 60, 70, 80, 90.
 Native PVID set to 999.
 2. SFP+2 to Proxmox will be a trunk.
 Same membership and PVID 999.